Common house mouse

 Dangers Associated With Mice

 Having mice in your home can cause a lot of problems.
 Mice chew on things non-stop in order to prevent their front incisors from overgrowing; if they are in your home, they will destroy and chew through things like wires, pipes, drywall, flooring, furniture, clothing, pictures, and books.
 Mice control is necessary for situations such as these.

 Preventing mice from getting into your home and taking up residence is important if you want to avoid the dangers previously mentioned.

-Ways to deter and prevent mice from getting into your home:
+Follow these steps to deter, prevent, and control mice from getting into your home:

 - Make sure that any cracks or crevices in your home’s foundation are sealed; remember mice can squeeze through a hole the diameter of a pencil!
 Also, make sure that gaps found around windows or doors and spaces around utility entrances are also sealed or caulked.